nsxiv/nsxiv/README.md

 able to deal with that.
 This branch will also be kept upto date with latest imlib2 git and may not work on your system imlib2 version.

+To package maintainers: DO NOT PACKAGE THIS BRANCH.
+This branch is only for users who willingly want to take the risk.